flenniken/statictea/docs/md/functions.md

 dn:

+Note: see the other string function with the dictionary name parameter.

-Same as JSON except the following.
+Same as JSON except the following:

 ~~~
 d =>